kowala-tech/kcoin/README.md

 ### Docker quick start

-One of the quickest ways to get Kowala up and running on your machine is by using Docker:
+One of the quickest ways to get Kowala up and running on your machine is by picking a currency and using Docker:

 ```
 docker run -d --name kcoin-node -v /Users/alice/kcoin:/root \
 		   -p 11223:11223 -p 22334:22334 \
-		   kowalatech/kcoin --fast --cache=512
+		   kowalatech/kusd --fast --cache=512
 ```

 ## Networks